m0xte/rmq-loan-demonstration/README.md

 1. Install redis-server in WSL or natively
 2. Start redis-server in WSL
 3. Set all projects to run on startup if using VS or run using dotnet run (both quote providers and the quote API server)
+4. Optionally run a Jaeger "all in one" instance to collect trace data

 ## To use: